-You must register for the course, fulfil all coursework requirements and get a final grade of at least D. To pass any EE courses or GE course offered by EE, students should obtain at least 35% in the examination, 30% of coursework and an overall mark of 30% in the course.
+You must register for the course, fulfil all coursework requirements and get a final grade of at least D. To pass any EE courses or GE courses offered by EE, students should obtain at least 30% in the examination, 30% of coursework and an overall mark of 30% in the course.
 For courses with laboratory sessions, a laboratory attendance of at least 75% must be recorded.
 The above are the MINIMUM general guidelines for assessment.
 A higher set of requirements imposed on courses is possible if deemed appropriate.
-Please refer to University Catalogue 2018/19 http://www.cityu.edu.hk/ug/current/catalogue/catalogue\UC.htm?page=B/B\course\ EE.htm for more information.
+Please refer to University Catalogue 2019/20 for more information.

-Q5 How can I arrange my course registration?
+Q5 How can I view my personal class schedule?